 Planning to sell your property in Cambodia?

-In 2025, the Cambodian government began implementing Capital Gains Tax (CGT), a tax on the profit you make when selling assets for more than you originally paid.
+In recent years, the Cambodian government has been phasing in the Capital Gains Tax (CGT) , a 20% tax on the profit you make when selling assets for more than you originally paid.

-In 2025, the Cambodian government began implementing Capital Gains Tax (CGT), a tax on the profit you make when selling assets for more than you originally paid.
+In recent years, the Cambodian government has been phasing in the Capital Gains Tax (CGT) , a 20% tax on the profit you make when selling assets for more than you originally paid.

 | Category | Details |